GSA issues every TTS employee a badge, laptop, and phone. Your laptop should be ready before your first day, but your phone may not be.

 If you are getting a prompt to upgrade desktop software (

 <software> wants to make changes), try reinstalling the given piece of software through Self Service.
-If not available there or if not related to updating software, contact the GSA IT Service Desk.
+If the software is not available there, please contact the GSA IT Service Desk.

 XCode command line tools